bennosski/ftime/README.md

 # profile

-A decorator to profile function runtime.
+A decorator to profile function performance.
 Simply add the ```@timed``` decorator to any function or class methods for which to measure runtime.
-Upon exit of your program, detailed profiling information is neatly printed to the console including:
+Upon exit of your program, detailed timing information is neatly printed to the console including:
    - number of function calls
    - total runtime for each function
    - average runtime for each function